Yeung Ku-wan: Biography

 In November 1894, Sun Yat-sen founded the Revive China Society (Xingzhonghui) in Honolulu, Hawaii.
 He returned to Hong Kong in early 1895 and met up again with Yeung, whom he had first met in 1891.
 As they both wanted to take advantage of the uneasy political situation due to the First Sino-Japanese War, on 18 February 1895 the Furen Literary Society was merged into the Revive China Society, with help from Yau Lit, a close friend of Sun and member of Furen.
 Yeung and Sun became the President and Secretary of the Society respectively.
 They disguised their activities in Hong Kong under the guise of running a "Qianheng Company" (乾亨行).

 In October 1895, the Revive China Society planned to launch an uprising in Guangzhou, with Yeung directing the uprising from Hong Kong.
 However, their plans leaked out and more than 70 members, including Lu Hao-tung, were captured by the Qing government.

-Under pressure from the Qing government in mainland China, the British colonial authorities in Hong Kong forced Yeung and Sun Yat-sen to leave, barring them from entering Hong Kong over the next five years.
-Yeung travelled to Johannesburg, South Africa, via Singapore and later to Japan, where he stayed from 1896–1899, to expand the Revive China Society and spread its ideas.
+Under pressure from the Qing government in China, the British Hong Kong government forced Yeung and Sun Yat-sen to leave, barring them from entering Hong Kong over the next five years.
+Yeung travelled to Johannesburg, South Africa, via Singapore and later to Japan, where he stayed from 1896 to 1899, to expand the Revive China Society and spread its ideas.
 While in Japan, he also gave private tuition in English.

 His relationship with Sun Yat-sen was complicated: Yeung was President (and Sun was Secretary) when his Furen Literary Society first merged with Sun's Revive China Society in 1895 (renamed as the Hong Kong chapter of the Hing Chong Hui).
 However Sun gradually became more powerful and edged Yeung out, resulting in Yeung resigning (as President) in 1899, to be succeeded by Sun Yat-sen.